 For some licences, suitable CLA forms are available, and the appropriate one needs to be selected.

-Clearly communicate (in a README or CONTRIBUTING file) the process for contributors to sign CLAs, ensuring legal clarity for all involved parties.
+Clearly communicate (in a README or CONTRIBUTING file) the process for contributors to sign CLAs and contribute with their modifications or additions, ensuring legal clarity for all involved.

 A CLA is placed in a file named CONTRIBUTOR_LICENSE_AGREEMENT, CLA or as a part of the broader contribution guidelines in the CONTRIBUTING file.

-Establish a licence notification mechanism – Implement a notification mechanism to alert contributors and users about the project’s licensing terms and their updates.
+Establish a licence notification mechanism – If there is a chance of changes in licensing, contributing policies or CLA, implement a mechanism to alert contributors and users about the new licensing or contribution terms.
 This can include prompts during the build process, clear notifications in the project repository, use of the project’s general notification channels, and providing licence and copyright information through the application UI.

+After the licence-related artefacts have been produced and assessed by the SLA team and the IPR Coordinator, fill in the SLA Evaluation and Feedback Survey [https://wiki.geant.org/display/gn51wp9t2/Evaluation+Survey]

 Continuous Licence Management

 The goal of long-term, continuous licence management is to integrate licence management into the regular software development lifecycle.